PhD Student

 Before I continue, let me state how wildly narcissistic it is that I, along with most academics, have these self-aggrandizing websites.
 Now, back to me!

-My research explores two complementary directions: (1) leveraging AI systems (or “AI agents”) as instruments to better understand human behavior, and (2) investigating how AI agents can effectively act on behalf of and at the direction of people—from representing our preferences and facilitating communication to making independent decisions.
-Through this work, I develop new AI tools and study their practical implications when deployed in real-world settings.
+My research explores two complementary directions: (1) leveraging AI systems for social scientific discovery and (2) investigating how AI systems (or “AI agents”) can effectively act on behalf of and at the direction of people—from representing our preferences to facilitating new types of markets and decision-making processes.
+Through this work, I develop new AI tools and study their implications when deployed in real-world settings.
+I am very fortunate to have this research supported in part by an Emergent Ventures Grant from Tyler Cowen and the Mercatus Center.

 In my free time, you can find me writing almost funny vignettes on my website, hiking slowly, cycling through traffic, kicking a soccer ball, reading/napping, playing Catan, traveling, or simply hanging with friends.
 I also have a thing for ice cream.